apache/servicemix4-features/examples/camel-nmr/README.txt

-When inside the console, if you haven't already done so, addUrls for the nmr and kernel features: features addUrl mvn:org.apache.servicemix.nmr/apache-servicemix-nmr/${servicemix.nmr.version}/xml/features features addUrl mvn:org.apache.servicemix.features/apache-servicemix/${version}/xml/features
+When inside the console, if you haven't already done so, addUrls for the nmr and kernel features: features/addUrl mvn:org.apache.servicemix.nmr/apache-servicemix-nmr/${servicemix.nmr.version}/xml/features features/addUrl mvn:org.apache.servicemix.features/apache-servicemix/${version}/xml/features

-Next install the examples-camel-nmr feature: features install examples-camel-nmr
+Next install the examples-camel-nmr feature: features/install examples-camel-nmr

 If you have all the bundles available in your local repo, the installation of the example will be very fast, otherwise it may take some time to